abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 How do we achieve this balance?
-Again, we align ourselves with the Middle Way, which means not getting caught by the extremes of either sensual indulgence or ascetic deprivation; not seeking delight—always looking for something to gratify ourselves—and not pushing things away, trying to get rid of them.
+Again, we align ourselves with the Middle Way, which means not getting caught by the extremes of either sensual indulgence or ascetic deprivation; not seeking delight---always looking for something to gratify ourselves---and not pushing things away, trying to get rid of them.

 Ajahn Chah used to say that there are basically two desires in the mind: one is the desire to get something, which has the energy of moving toward; the other is the desire to get rid something, not wanting to deal with it, which has the energy of pushing away.
-We see these two desires at work all the time—as we perform our tasks and duties, while engaging with people, and when we're off on our own.
+We see these two desires at work all the time---as we perform our tasks and duties, while engaging with people, and when we're off on our own.
 The mind tends to lean toward these two desires.
 It's not in balance; it's not following the Middle Way.
 But when we come back to a place of being attentive to